Kurkime modernią Lietuvos ateitį kartu

 2025/12/05

-Preparation and presentation of a one-pager outlining the further direction of the project – combating age discrimination in the labour market
+Preparation and presentation of a one-pager on the project’s future direction – reducing age-based discrimination in the labour market

 2025/12/23